credativ/plutono/docs/sources/auth/auth-proxy.md

 - The first four lines of the virtualhost configuration are standard, so we won’t go into detail on what they do.

 - We use a **\<proxy>** configuration block for applying our authentication rules to every proxied request.
-These rules include requiring basic authentication where user:password credentials are stored in the **/etc/apache2/grafana_htpasswd** file.
+These rules include requiring basic authentication where user:password credentials are stored in the **/etc/apache2/plutono_htpasswd** file.
 This file can be created with the `htpasswd` command.

     - The next part of the configuration is the tricky part.
 We use Apache’s rewrite engine to create our **X-WEBAUTH-USER header**, populated with the authenticated user.

         - **RewriteRule .* - [E=PROXY_USER:%{LA-U:REMOTE_USER}, NS]**: This line is a little bit of magic.
 What it does, is for every request use the rewriteEngines look-ahead (LA-U) feature to determine what the REMOTE_USER variable would be set to after processing the request.
 Then assign the result to the variable PROXY_USER.
 This is necessary as the REMOTE_USER variable is not available to the RequestHeader function.

-        - **RequestHeader set X-WEBAUTH-USER “%{PROXY_USER}e”**: With the authenticated username now stored in the PROXY_USER variable, we create a new HTTP request header that will be sent to our backend Grafana containing the username.
+        - **RequestHeader set X-WEBAUTH-USER “%{PROXY_USER}e”**: With the authenticated username now stored in the PROXY_USER variable, we create a new HTTP request header that will be sent to our backend Plutono containing the username.

-- The **RequestHeader unset Authorization** removes the Authorization header from the HTTP request before it is forwarded to Grafana.
-This ensures that Grafana does not try to authenticate the user using these credentials (BasicAuth is a supported authentication handler in Grafana).
+- The **RequestHeader unset Authorization** removes the Authorization header from the HTTP request before it is forwarded to Plutono.
+This ensures that Plutono does not try to authenticate the user using these credentials (BasicAuth is a supported authentication handler in Plutono).

-- The last 3 lines are then just standard reverse proxy configuration to direct all authenticated requests to our Grafana server running on port 3000.
+- The last 3 lines are then just standard reverse proxy configuration to direct all authenticated requests to our Plutono server running on port 3000.

 ## Full walkthrough using Docker.

-For this example, we use the official Grafana Docker image available at [Docker Hub](https://hub.docker.com/r/grafana/grafana/).
+For this example, we use the official Plutono Docker image available at [Docker Hub](https://hub.docker.com/r/plutono/plutono/).

-- Create a file `grafana.ini` with the following contents
+- Create a file `plutono.ini` with the following contents

 ```bash
 [users]